ampproject/amphtml/extensions/amp-mustache/amp-mustache.md

 ### Tables

-Since AMP template strings must be specified in `<template>` elements, this can cause unexpected behavior in due to browser parsing.
-For example, `<table>` elements can cause [foster parenting](https://www.w3.org/TR/html5/syntax.html#unexpected-markup-in-tables) of text by the browser.
+Since AMP template strings must be specified in `<template>` elements, this can cause unexpected behavior due to browser parsing.
+For example, `<table>` elements can cause [foster parenting](https://www.w3.org/TR/html5/syntax.html#unexpected-markup-in-tables) of text.
 In the following example:

 ```html
 <template type="amp-mustache">